nextpyp/pyp/docs/install/install-web.rst

     2023-11-15 11:46:35 (47.7 MB/s) - written to stdout [353/353]

-If you get errors instead of something similar to above responses, then the application did not start up successfully.
+If you get errors instead of something similar to the responses above, then the application did not start up successfully.
 You can look for clues as to what went wrong by checking the various log files.
 See `troubleshooting`_ for more details.